 You don’t have to give elaborate data in the description that is of no importance to the shopper.
 Make sure that all the information is compiled in an interesting way so that the users are tempted to make the transaction.
 The idea is to convince that the product is just what they have been looking for.

 2. Giving Product Page Videos A Miss

-You might be under wrong notion that your website absorbs users well and engages them thoroughly.
+You might be under the wrong notion that your website absorbs users well and engages them thoroughly.
 It is time you stop and consider your product pages again.
 Can they retain the users for long?
 What is interesting in them?
 Are there any videos present?
 Videos, did we say?
 Well, yes.
 Don’t neglect videos in your site as they offer great leverage in terms of attention to a product.
 They play a pivotal role and must be included in your content marketing strategy.
 Videos prompt the buyers to spend a great amount of time on the page.
-As per research, average time devoted by a user to a site is just six seconds, however if your UX is powerful you can persuade the users to spend great deal of time on a page.
+As per research, the average time devoted by a user to a site is just six seconds, however, if your UX is powerful you can persuade the users to spend great deal of time on a page.
 And this is when videos can actually come into play.

 Absence of videos, without doubt, will hamper UX, but even when you are using videos what matters the most is the right approach.
 Putting videos is just not it.
 So, whenever you are including videos make sure you are using them in the right way to pull maximum numbers.

 3. Bad Customer Service Display

 UX is not limited to products and shopping cart on your website.
 A shopper goes through various other pages before making a buying decision.
 Pages like shipping delivery returns policy, payment pages, and customer service are important and can be a major put off if they lack in the display or fail to appear.
 If such pages are ignored then the customer gets the impression of passive communication which means retailers are least bothered to give complete information about their business and its policies.
 By having an impressive customer support page, you can prove your credibility in the eyes of users and ensure them the gratification of their needs.